October 2023–June 2024

 While at the Museum, the Digital Humanities Associate Fellows will develop and conduct independent research projects under the supervision of a Museum mentor, interact with staff and visiting scholars in residence, and audit special summer seminars and research workshops that explore some of the most challenging questions still to be addressed by Holocaust scholarship.
 Activities span the Museum’s DC locations and the David and Fela Shapell Family Collections, Conservation, and Research Center in suburban Maryland.

-Digital Humanities Associate Fellows for the 2020 year are required to be in residence at the Museum for nine months, arriving in September and departing at the end of May, 2021.
-The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies and the William Levine Family Institute of Holocaust Education will provide a stipend of $3,000/month.
+Digital Humanities Associate Fellows for the 2023 year are required to be in residence at the Museum for nine months, arriving in October and departing at the end of June 2024.
+The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies and the William Levine Family Institute of Holocaust Education will provide a stipend of $4,000/month.
 The funds provided through this award may be subject to US federal and/or state tax.
 Please be advised the Museum cannot provide individual tax advice.

 Application Materials and Guidelines

-All applications must be submitted in English as attachments to firstname.lastname@example.org and include:
+All applications must be submitted in English by March 1, 2023, and include:

 - Your name, address, current academic institution, GPA, and month/year of earned/anticipated degree.

 - A resume.